 Easy to clean:

-Glassware pans and pits are dishwasher safe.
+glass pots and pans are dishwasher safe.
 You can choose to clean them by hand or toss them in your dishwasher on those lazy Saturday nights.

-Glass pots with lids are ideal because the glass is clear, and you dint need to take off the cover to see what you are cooking.
+glass pots and pans with lids are ideal because the glass is clear, and you dint need to take off the cover to see what you are cooking.
 You can observe how your cooking until it’s ready without taking the lid off.

 You can watch your bread and other dishes that need to be placed in the oven cook without worrying.